DATAMATH CALCULATOR MUSEUM

 The TI-85 ViewScreen is the teacher version of the standard TI-85.
 It connects with a special port permanently to a ViewScreen panel via a flat-ribbon cable.
 Placing the panel on the overhead projector enlarges the image of the handheld screen so that each student can follow along.
 From a technical point of view the TI-85 VSC is almost identical with the students TI-85.
 The main difference you notice is a two piece bottom shell of the calculator housing to accommodate the ViewScreen electronics.

-The main electronics of the TI-85 VSC is identical with the students model TI-85 and centered around the well-known Toshiba T6A43 Application Specific CPU, the 8k Byte RAM chip used in the TI-81 was replaced with a 32k Byte chip and the capacity of the ROM (Read-Only Memory) was doubled from 64k Byte to 128k Byte.
+The main electronics of the TI-85 VSC is identical with the students model TI-85 and centered around the well-known Toshiba T6A43 Application Specific CPU, the 8k Bytes Static RAM chip used in the TI-81 was replaced with a 32k Bytes chip and the capacity of the ROM (Read-Only Memory) was doubled from 64k Bytes to 128k Bytes.

 (Central processing Unit): The Toshiba T6A43 is a so-called Application Specific